 |20:30-22:00||Basic and Some Advanced Plotting|

-Further course dates / streams will happen as indicated here: Live Streams (where I will cover topics such as programming structures, writing documents with R Markdown, and various miscellaneous topics).
+Further course dates / streams will happen as indicated here: Live Streams (where I will cover all topics that we did not get to, including statistics with categorical outcomes, some tips on working with R packages, programming structures, writing documents with R Markdown, and various miscellaneous topics).
 In essence, at that point the course will be open-ended, running as long as there is interest and we don't run out of topics (which is rather unlikely).

 The course will be taught online as a live stream via the streaming platform Twitch.
 Once the stream goes live (around 16:45 on each course day), simply go to this link to start watching.